pantheon-systems/documentation/source/content/guides/new-relic/02-activate-new-relic.md

   ![Screenshot showing the newly activated New Relic.](../../../images/integrations/newrelic/new-relic-activated.png)

-1. Select your site from the center column, or access it via **APM & services** in the menu on the left:
+1. Select your site from the center column, or access it via **APM & services** in the menu on the far left:

   ![Screenshot showing the New Relic landing page.](../../../images/integrations/newrelic/new-relic-get-started.png)